-We have audited the financial report of Relationships Australia (Victoria) Inc. (the "Association"), which comprises the statement of financial position as at 30 June 2017, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the directors' declaration of the Association.
+We have audited the financial report of the Relationships Australia (Victoria) Inc. (the "Association"), which comprises the statement of financial position as at 30 June 2018, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.

-In our opinion, the financial report of Relationships Australia (Victoria) Inc. has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including :
+In our opinion, the accompanying financial report of the Relationships Australia (Victoria) Inc. has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including :

-- a giving a true and fair view of the Association's financial position as at 30 June 2017 and of its performance and cash flows for the year then ended; and - b complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a presents fairly, in all material respects, the Association's financial position as at 30 June 2018 and of its performance and cash flows for the year then ended; and - b complies with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.